Atopsxv/Learn-Tech/README.md

 > Let me know how I can improve the repository as that would be very helpful!
 > This is meant to be a learning list and will get updated when ever.

-- Being as minimal as possible by removing unnecessary apps, folders from your system & reducing code in scripts, websites, for working on every project I think.
-Thats all I think about (Being as lightweight as possible)
+- Being as minimal as possible by removing unnecessary apps, folders from your system (Being as lightweight as possible)

 - Why you shouldnt use someone elses custom OS for these [reasons.](/Dont-use-customos.md) Instead the best solution is to create your own with [Amits PC Tuning Guide](https://github.com/amitxv/PC-Tuning) Or if you cant & its to complex use Atlas os [install page.](https://docs.atlasos.net/getting-started/installation/)